-18 Unexpected Negative Effects Of Being Intelligent
+18 Unexpected Negative Effects of Being Extremely Intelligent

 True intelligence can be a superpower of sorts, but like any superpower, it comes with its own challenges and drawbacks.